elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/propose_resource.md

   * **Community**: A group or network focused on training development or support
   * **Curriculum or handbook**: A structured learning pathway or course tailored to trainers (**must have an active community maintaining it**)
   * **Catalogue**: A collection or repository of training resources
+* **Active and maintained**: The resource should be actively maintained and have a responsive support system (e.g., active community, regular updates)

+Further notes and considerations:

+- Static documents (e.g., PDFs, slide decks) are not eligible unless they are part of a larger, actively maintained resource (e.g., curriculum or handbook with an active community).
+- Resources primarily aimed at learners rather than trainers are not eligible.
+- Initiatives that have a time span shorter than a year, e.g. open calls and/or programs, and can support trainers are relevant for SPLASH.
+However, they are not included as a resource.
+We are happy to feature such opportunities on a to-be-developed page.
+If you have suggestions for programs, funding opportunities, or the like, please contact the editorial team at [training-splash@elixir-europe.org](mailto:training-splash@elixir-europe.org).

 ## Contributor responsibilities